 - Collect internal feedback

 Another good reason to run an internal pilot is so you can create a set of internal case studies or testimonials.
 Hearing colleagues explain how they have used Power BI to transform the way they work – and demonstrate tangible results – is a powerful, persuasive tool.

-These testimonials don’t need to be too ‘polished’ – use a free and easy to use tool such as Loom, which allows you to record your screen as well as your face, to create an engaging video.
+These testimonials don’t need to be too ‘polished’ – use a free and easy tool such as Loom, which allows you to record your screen as well as your face to create an engaging video.

 Send the right message, at the right time

 Think also about how to disseminate the information so as not to overwhelm users.
 A preliminary, all-basics-covered discovery session is a great way to start off proceedings, but following this, the users should be given time to digest and put into practice what they have learnt.
 Asking them to then complete a feedback survey means you can understand any gaps and identify further training priorities.

 It’s a good idea to construct company training guides for Power BI to back up these training sessions, and house these in a Power BI hub or intranet page where users can quickly access information.

 Don’t forget that new employees should also receive Power BI training as part of their onboarding program, so they are able to start using Power BI as soon as possible.